-The Gottesman Libraries house one of the nation's largest research collections in education.
-The collection is comprehensive in American elementary and secondary education, and in such subject areas as art and design, psychology, particularly applied psychology, educational administration, education policy, the history and philosophy of education, guidance, special education, higher and adult education, speech and language pathology and audiology, health and nursing education, nutrition, curriculum and teaching, communications and computing technology, recreation, and international and comparative education.
+The Gottesman Libraries is one of the nation's largest and most comprehensive research libraries in education.
+The scope of its collections reflects the historic commitment to advanced study in education, psychology, and the health professions in their local, national, and international dimensions.
+Strengths include American elementary and secondary education, and such subject areas as psychology, particularly applied psychology; educational administration; the history and philosophy of education; guidance; special education; higher and adult education; speech and language pathology and audiology; health and nursing education; nutrition; home and family life; curriculum and teaching; communications and computing technology; recreation; and international and comparative education.
 Research resources in printed, non-printed, and electronic formats include all important reference works; a wide selection of monographs; extensive journals; and major indexing and abstracting services.
-PocketKnowledge, the digital archive of Teachers College, holds the archives of the College as well as the papers of faculty, students, alumni, and major offices.
+Distinctive collections include historical and contemporary K-12 textbooks, children's literature, and curriculum guides.
+PocketKnowledge, the digital archive, holds the archives of Teachers College, including the papers of its faculty, programs, and departments; historical dissertations; records of its experimental and demonstration schools; historical art collections; and much more.